TeamPrivate8080/boatgame-Source/README.md

 # boatgame
-Boatgame / Shipz Open Source
+Boatgame / Shipz Open Source <br>

+Run your own server sea survival game on pc or a server

 <br>
 An uncontinued web project in VanillaJS simply code or edit stuff to get it in your own style